The Noble Qur’an : Surah and Ayah

 - Old / Classical / Ancient Arabic – Just like there is a big difference between Formal Arabic with Spoken Arabic, there is a BIG difference between Formal Arabic with Ancient Arabic.
 A lot of students make mistakes because they thought there is no difference.

 The Arabs, even before the coming of Rasulallah s.a.w., lived in an isolated desert.
-Their neighbors were the Romans, Abyssinians, and Persians but these empires left the Arabs alone.
+Their neighbors were the Romans, Abyssinians, and Persians and these empires left the Arabs alone.
 One may wonder: How come these superpower didn’t want to take over the Arab lands to expand their own?
 The Arabs would have no chance against their massive army if they decided to attack.

 The simple answer is: There was no oil yet 🙂 There was nothing in the desert, so there was no point of exhausting their manpower for this.
 Furthermore, if one of them decided to take over the land, then the other neighboring kingdoms would get agitated and start a war.
 So the Arabs were left alone.